 This course engages biblical leadership theories and practices within various cultures, with implementation occurring in an overseas setting.

 Music (MU)

-U-MU101 Music Theory I 3 hrs
+101 Music Theory I

 Reviews the fundamentals of music theory, with emphasis on common-practice harmony, including the construction of chords, part-writing, and music analysis.
 Prerequisite: Music Fundamentals or a passed placement examination in music fundamentals.